Double metasurfaces and Optimal transport: Preliminaries

 If $\mu(D)=\mu^*(D^*)$, then recall that the Monge problem is to minimize

 among all maps $s\in \mathcal S(\mu,\mu^*)$.
 This problem has a solution and it is unique under the following circumstances.

-\begin{theorem} If $\mu(D)=\mu^*(D^*)$ and the cost $c$ satisfies condition \nameref{single valued a.e.}, then there exists a $c$-convex function $\phi$ such that the minimum of the Monge problem is attained at $s=\partial_c\phi$.
-In addition, if the measure $\mu(G)>0$ for each $G\subset D$ open, then the minimizer is unique.
+\begin{theorem} If $\mu(D)=\mu^*(D^*)$ and the cost $c$ satisfies condition \nameref{single valued a.e.}, then there exists a $c$-concave function $\phi$ such that the minimum of the Monge problem is attained at $s=\partial_c\phi$.
+In addition, if $\mu(G)>0$ for every nonempty open set $G\subset D$, then the minimizer is unique.

-\end{theorem} For a proof of this theorem see \cite[Lemmas 6.6 and 6.7]{2023-gutierrez:bookonOTandoptics}.
+\end{theorem} For a proof of this theorem, see \cite[Lemmas 6.6 and 6.7]{2023-gutierrez:bookonOTandoptics}.